-• Include the monthly payment amount due from the counseling plan.

-• Refer to Chapter 10 for guidance on credit exception and documentation requirements.
+- Include the monthly payment amount due from the counseling plan. - Refer to Chapter 10 for guidance on credit exception and documentation requirements.

-11.3 DEBT RATIO WAIVERS AND COMPENSATING FACTORS [7 CFR 3555.151(h)(3)]
+11.3 DEBT RATIO WAIVERS AND COMPENSATING FACTORS 17 CFR 3555.151(h)(3)

-The applicants' Total Debt ratio may exceed 41 percent if the lender determines that strong compensating factors demonstrate that the household has higher repayment ability.
+The applicants' PITI ratio may exceed 29 percent and the Total Debt ratio may exceed 41 percent if the lender determines that strong compensating factors demonstrate that the household has higher repayment ability.
 No waivers are permitted to increase the PITI ratio above 34 percent for purchase transactions.